Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Apply updates with changet preview, Events (create_in_progress, create_complete)
 CDK - Cloud Development Kit, Infrastructure in programming language
 If/Loop/Functions, Compiled by CDK CLI to json/yaml
-Beanstalk, Managed typical architectures (Single, LB + ASG, ASG only), PaaS
+Beanstalk, Runs our code on typical architectures (Single, LB + ASG, ASG only), PaaS
 Health monitoring with CloudWatch, Creates CloudFormation stack
 Application with name, Platform (language/os), Code (upload), Public URL
 Can edit configuration, Upload and deploy new code version